the-creators-galaxy/creators-galaxy-improvement-proposals/CGIP/cgip-1.md

 **Phase 1 - CGIP Idea**

-An idea must be created within the discussions section of [Discourse] and receive confirmation from a CGIP Editor that the proposal complies with the DAO’s guidelines before moving onto Phase 2.
+An idea must be created within the discussions section of [Discourse (https://discussions.creatorsgalaxyfoundation.com/)](https://discussions.creatorsgalaxyfoundation.com/) and receive confirmation from a CGIP Editor that the proposal complies with the DAO’s guidelines before moving onto Phase 2.
 The individual(s) who came up with the idea/proposal will become the CGIP’s author or authors.
 After receiving this confirmation from a CGIP Editor, the proposal would be moved to Phase 2.

 Minimum duration of Phase 1: N/A

 **Phase 2 - CGIP Draft**

 Once a proposal idea has received confirmation from a CGIP Editor that it’s compliant with the DAO guidelines, the proposal should be updated to reflect its status as a CGIP Draft.
-This CGIP Draft should be added to [Discourse] in a format matching the template provided in Section 4.7 of this CGIP-1.
+This CGIP Draft should be added to Discourse in a format matching the template to be provided by The Creator’s Galaxy Foundation as laid out in Section 4.7 of this CGIP-1.

 This draft must be available for a minimum of 14 days for comments from the community.
 After the 14 day minimum window, the CGIP Author(s) can decide whether or not they believe the CGIP Draft has gained enough response and support from the community to move to Phase 3.